CACI-International/ergo/ergo/user_guide/src/rfc/script-eval.md

   be correct.
 But for cases like `std:task`, if it is not forced with a `!` (to make it occur immediately), the resulting value will depend on the task description (which is probably never desirable?).
+* Functions relying on call-site context (`std:script:path`, `std:script:dir`,
+  and `workspace`) will have to operate in a different way.
+Either the call-site context will have to be stored for each function call, the function signature would have to be evaluated at the call site to get the context (which is just as well because that kind of makes these "invisible" arguments more visible/overridable in the function signature), or some other approach to context will need to be taken.

 ### Compromises
 * The disadvantages above could be avoided if we still always evaluate commands